Publishing with PalAss

 Handling of manuscripts after submission

 An initial assessment of the manuscript is undertaken by the Editorial Board, usually within two days of submission.
-The Editorial Board may also recommend that the scope of the paper is more suitable for Papers in Palaeontology’s sister journal Palaeontology.
+The Editorial Board may also recommend that the scope of the paper is more suitable for Palaeontology’s sister journal Papers in Palaeontology.
 In this case, the corresponding author will be contacted directly and the paper may be transferred without resubmission.
 Currently, the journal receives many more articles than can be published in a year.
 Papers that lack novelty, or are too restricted in their scope, will be rejected without review.
-Those dealing with one or a few new taxa belonging to well-documented groups are unlikely to succeed.
-Authoritative synoptic taxonomic revisions of new faunas/floras of biogeographical, stratigraphical or palaeoecological importance are welcome, as are detailed descriptive studies of new or poorly understood taxa so long as their significance is made clear.
+A manuscript that lacks broad appeal to the readership and is instead, at best, a worthwhile but not exceptional contribution to specialists is unlikely to succeed.
+Similarly, papers dealing with one or a few new taxa belonging to well-documented groups will be rejected.
+Authoritative synoptic taxonomic revisions of faunas/floras or reports of new taxa of international importance are welcome, but must use the new insights gained to address, ideally resolve, a broader issue in palaeobiology.
+It is imperative that the author demonstrates the wider appeal of the paper to the readership.
 This should be stated clearly in a covering letter, be obvious from the abstract, be developed in the introduction to the paper, and explored in the Discussion.

 A paper may also be returned to the author without review if it has not been prepared in accordance with the Instructions to Authors, or if there is room for linguistic improvement.
 A list of independent suppliers of editing services is available from Wiley Author Services.
 All services are paid for and arranged by the author, and do not guarantee acceptance for publication.